evanfp582/P2P_Fileshare/README.md

 While the peers are running you can type `prog` to see the current progress of the download.
 Or if you are done, you can exit by typing `exit`.
 When the downloader is done `"Successfully Downloaded {output_file} to output/{output_file}"`.
+Note: If a critical error with the tracker is encountered (which should really only occur when intentionally turning off the tracker mid-test), you should print prog or exit to cycle the client to check the exit state, otherwise it will hang waiting for your input.